Natural Gas Laws and Incentives in Vermont

 Alternative Fueling Infrastructure Incentive

 The Vermont State Infrastructure Bank (SIB) offers loan assistance to municipalities, regional development corporations, political subdivisions of the state, and private companies working for the state to finance public electric vehicle charging and natural gas fueling stations.
 1% fixed loans are available to municipalities and 3% fixed loans are available to private sector borrowers.
 Other terms and conditions may apply.
-See the Vermont Economic Development Authority's SIB page for more information, including how to apply.
+See the Vermont Economic Development Authority's SIB website for more information, including how to apply.

 Fuel-Efficient Vehicle and Emission Reduction Incentives